 Need to Know

-Some Portuguese bakeries and convents sell lampreia de ovos, often in beautiful boxes decorated with colored paper, during Christmastime.
+Some Portuguese bakeries sell lampreia de ovos, often in beautiful boxes decorated with colored paper, during Christmastime.
 You can find recipes for making these sweet sea monsters at home, too.

 Where to Try It

 Pastelaria Lampreia D'OvosAvenida Professor Guilherme Cunha Freixo De Numão, Guarda, Portugal

 This bakery is even named for the lamprey.
 They're open every day, 6:00 a.m. to 8 p.m.